 Senior Lecturer (Modern Foreign Languages).
 Elaine is route leader for the Secondary PGCE MFL route and the Primary PGCE MFL route, and also teaches the MFL subject study for the BA Primary Teaching with Subject Specialism degree.
-Elaine has been teaching at the University of Chichester since 2006 and has been responsible for the development of the Secondary PGCE MFL route, and the Primary PGCE with Languages route, which enables students to develop a specialism in teaching languages in the primary school and, if they wish, to spend a month of their teaching practice working in a French-speaking Belgian or Spanish-speaking Tenerife primary school.
+Elaine has been teaching at the University of Chichester since 2006 and has been responsible for the development of the Secondary PGCE MFL route, and the Primary PGCE with Languages route, which enables students to develop a specialism in teaching languages in the primary school.

 Elaine gained her undergraduate degree at the University of Exeter and completed her PGCE in Modern Foreign Languages (French and German) at the University of Southampton.
 Elaine went on to complete her MA (Education) at the University of Chichester, which she passed with distinction.
 Elaine taught foreign languages for 18 years in mainstream secondary and primary schools.
 Elaine also worked as an Advisory Teacher for Primary Languages in West Sussex for six years.
 Elaine’s work involves training specialist and non-specialist primary teachers to deliver the Modern Languages entitlement effectively, both locally and nationally.
 She has presented regularly at conferences across the country since 2006, including the Primary Languages Show and the Languages Show.

-Elaine is a member of ALL (the Association for Language Learning), the All-Party Parliamentary Group for Languages and the Expert Subject Advisory Group for Languages.
+Elaine is a member of ALL (the Association for Language Learning), and was part of the All-Party Parliamentary Group for Languages and the Expert Subject Advisory Group for Languages.
 She has been an external examiner for four universities for both primary and secondary MFL routes.
-Elaine obtained the National Primary Languages Leader Award in January 2011 and is a ‘Links into Languages’ trainer for Languages.
+Elaine obtained the National Primary Languages Leader Award in January 2011 and was a ‘Links into Languages’ trainer for Languages.

 Elaine coordinated a LinkedUp Award Research Project: Understanding others; understanding ourselves – maximising the benefits of school partnerships which ran from January – November 2010.